One quick fix for any interview you will ever do…

 How can I bring enthusiasm to an interview?

-Some simple ways you can do this (while still being true to yourself and authentic) are:
+Some simple ways you can do this (while still being true to yourself) are:

 5. Ask the interviewer about the company and their own experience working there.